A2Amir/Traffic_Sign_Classifier/README.md

 **Build a Traffic Sign Recognition Project**

 The steps of this project are the following:
-* Load the data set
+* 1. Load the data set
-* Explore, summarize and visualize the data set
+* 2. Explore, summarize and visualize the data set
-* Pre-processing of the dataset
+* 3. Pre-processing of the dataset
-* Design, train and test a model architecture
+* 4. Design, train and test a model architecture
-* Use the model to make predictions on new images
+* 5. Use the model to make predictions on new images
-* Analyze the softmax probabilities of the new images
+* 6. Analyze the softmax probabilities of the new images
-* Summarize the results with a written report
+* 7. Visualize the Neural Network's State with Test Images

 [//]: # (Image References)